DorBitton/LFCS-official/stuff/Networking.md

 ## Configuring Bride and Bonding Devices

 # Netplan - Ubuntu
 * Netplan settings files are in: /etc/netplan/
-* Netplan examples are in: '/usr/share/doc/netplan/examples'
+* Netplan examples are in: `/usr/share/doc/netplan/examples`

-'sudo netplan try' - to try the configuration before applying them.
+`sudo netplan try` - to try the configuration before applying them.
-'ip -c link' - will give us the results.
+`ip -c link` - will give us the results.

-## Configure packet filtering
+# Configure packet filtering

 * The firewall is managed by Kernel